 Singapore River Cruise Review: Ticket Price

-On the Clarke Quay river cruise stand, the on-spot tickets here are a flat S$25 for adults and S$15 for children.
+On the Clarke Quay river cruise stand, the on-spot tickets here are a flat S$26 for adults and S$17 for children.
 I tried my luck asking if there was a student concession like they had for the SG National Gallery.
-They didn’t.
+But they didn’t.

 Anyhow, I bought the ticket and was told to wait until the boat arrived at the dock.
-Later, I found out the river cruise ticket was cheaper on Klook.com, and ultimately.
-For your next SG trip, I’d recommend getting your tickets for the river cruise on Klook – it costs around S$23!
+It costs the same via the offline counter or any website.
+Yet I’d recommend getting your tickets for the river cruise on Klook.com.

 For travelers like me, another great option is to get the Klook Pass which includes a list of attractions in SG that the ticket is applicable.
 You have the option to choose the number of attraction passes and get a bundle of SG attractions tickets for lesser.